Deployment

 - https://devcenter.heroku.com/articles/kafka-addon-migration

-Heroku Kafka prefix convention
+Heroku Kafka Prefix Convention

-Note: This section only applies to the Multi-Tenant add-on mode.
+This section only applies to the Multi-Tenant add-on mode.

 All Kafka Basic topics and consumer groups begin with a unique prefix associated with your add-on.
 This prefix is accessible via the KAFKA_PREFIX